Moer94/FPGA/README.md

 end architecture <arch_name>;
 ```

-## :punch: Conventions for this lecture
+## :punch: ARCHITECTURE Conventions for this lecture
 > Architecture will be named **a_<entity_name>[_x]** where _x is used if more than one description exists
 > Possibly more than **ONE** architecture per VHDL file